Roomify/docs/bat/drupal/installation.rst

 * BAT Fullcalendar
 * BAT Unit
 * Booking and Availability Tools API
-* Composer Manager (this needs to activated explicitly as it is not strictly a BAT dependecy)
+* Composer Manager (this needs to activated explicitly as it is not strictly a BAT dependency)

-Once you confirm installation Drupal will request all the dependencies to these modules.
-Provided that they are all already downloaded you can simply continue.
+Once you confirm installation, Drupal will request all the dependencies to these modules.
+Provided that they are all already downloaded you may simply continue.
 If something is missing cancel the process, download the missing modules and then continue.

 Install BAT PHP Library
 -----------------------